Fatim-Shoaib/ArgoPulse-AI/README.md

 # ArgoPulse AI

-ArgoPulse AI is an intelligent, agentic framework designed to analyze and prepare multi-file software projects for summarization by Large Language Models (LLMs).
-It intelligently filters out irrelevant files and consolidates the essential code into a clean format, making it perfect for efficient and accurate code analysis.
+ArgoPulse AI is an intelligent, agentic framework designed to analyze software projects and generate multi-level technical summaries.
+It streamlines the process of understanding complex codebases by automating data collection, filtering, and documentation generation.

-## Overview
+## The ArgoPulse Workflow

-When trying to understand a large codebase, much of the content (dependency folders, build artifacts, images, boilerplate configs) is just noise.
-ArgoPulse AI tackles this problem by:

-1.  **Scanning** a project's entire file structure.
-2.  **Intelligently Filtering** the structure using a combination of pre-configured rules and LLM-powered analysis to decide what's important.
-3.  **Generating** clean outputs: a final file tree and a consolidated content file containing only the relevant code.

-This process ensures that the context provided to a final summarization LLM is dense, relevant, and cost-effective (by reducing token count).
+The tool operates in a two-step workflow, allowing for flexibility and efficiency:

+1.  **Analyze (`--analyze`):** First, the tool scans a project directory.
+It intelligently filters out irrelevant "noise" (like dependency folders, build artifacts, and binary files) and produces two key artifacts:
+    *   `structure.txt`: A clean, tree-like representation of the project's essential files.
+    *   `consolidated_content.json`: A single JSON file containing the code and content of all relevant files.
+    This step only needs to be run once per project, or whenever the code changes significantly.

+2.  **Summarize (`--summarize`):** Once the analysis files exist, you can generate technical summaries at different levels of detail (low, medium, or high).
+This step uses the analysis artifacts as context for a powerful Large Language Model (LLM), which writes the documentation.
+You can re-run this step to generate different summary levels without re-analyzing the project.

 ## Features

--   **Hierarchical Structure Generation:** Creates a clean, visual tree of the project's file structure.
--   **Code Consolidation:** Combines the contents of all relevant files into a single, structured JSON file.
+-   **Two-Step Process:** Analyze and summarize independently for maximum efficiency.
+-   **Multi-Level Summaries:** Generate high-level, medium-level, and low-level documentation to suit different needs.
--   **LLM-Powered Intelligent Filtering:** Uses the Gemini API to analyze the file structure and programmatically identify and exclude irrelevant files and folders (like `node_modules`, `dist/`, etc.).
+-   **LLM-Powered Filtering:** Optionally use an LLM during the analysis phase to programmatically identify and exclude boilerplate and irrelevant files.
+-   **Intelligent Content Handling:** Includes code files fully but only includes previews of large data files (like `.csv`) to save tokens.
--   **Configurable and Extensible:** All settings, including model names, ignored files, and binary extensions, are managed in a simple `config.json` file.
+-   **Fully Configurable:** Control model names, ignore lists, and other settings via a simple `config.json` file.
--   **Token Counting:** Calculates the total token count of the final consolidated content to estimate API costs.

 ## Getting Started

-Follow these steps to get the project set up and running on your local machine.

 ### Prerequisites